jchack1/serverless-appsync-chat/backend/README.md

 - consider reorganizing folder structure so it is more clear where functions and resolvers are
 - create functionality to delete, update members/messages - and implement on frontend
 - consider adding monitoring, so I can see if the app/my account in general is being used once deployed
+- update addNewChat to return the chat to frontend, then update frontend to put new chat in chatlist